-A sharp tactician and recruiting talent, assistant coach C.B.
+A talented recruiter and tactician, assistant coach C.B.
 McGrath is in his 12th year at North Carolina and his 16th season as a member of Roy Williams' staff.
 McGrath was a team captain in 1997-98 at Kansas and lettered in four seasons as a point guard under Williams.

-In addition to his recruiting, bench and scouting duties, McGrath oversees the team's coaches clinic and its autographed basketball program, donating money annually to local charities.
-He previously has served as the head coach of the UNC junior varsity program for five seasons.
+In addition to his recruiting, bench coaching and scouting duties, McGrath oversees the team's coaches clinics and its autographed basketball program, donating money annually to local charities.
+Previously, he has served as head coach of the UNC junior varsity team for five seasons.

 Initially a walk-on, McGrath earned a scholarship prior to the start of his freshman season at Kansas.
 He was the top reserve behind first-team All-America Jacque Vaughn in 1994-95 and Ryan Robertson as a senior.
-The Jayhawks were a perfect 58-0 at Allen Fieldhouse in McGrath's career.
-In 1997-98 McGrath was a tri-captain.
-McGrath roomed with former Tar Heel assistant and second-year UAB head coach Jerod Haase.
+The Jayhawks were a perfect 58-0 at Allen Fieldhouse in his career.
+In 97-98 McGrath was a team tri-captain.

 He earned a B.A. in human biology and a master's degree in education.
 McGrath's wife, Kris, played tennis at KU, where she was the Big 12 Player of the Year.
 The couple have twin daughters, Kate and Addison, born in 2006.
 Their son, Hunter, was born in August 2008.